Sunnyside Neighborhood Review - Queens Moving Guide 2024

 Those looking for luxury can find apartments boasting high-end interiors with modern features.

-Sunnyside is the kind of small, family-oriented neighborhood where everyone, from the corner store owner to the bank teller, knows your name
+Sunnyside is the kind of small, family-oriented neighborhood where everyone, from the corner store owner to the bank teller, knows your name.

 Average Rental Prices in Sunnyside

-PropertyNest Real Estate Data As of June 2023
+PropertyNest Real Estate Data As of May 2026

 Average Sales Prices in Sunnyside

-PropertyNest Real Estate Data As of June 2023
+PropertyNest Real Estate Data As of May 2026

 Transportation